Taking Care of Your Piercing - The Basics

 Jewelry Retainers Available

-If you need to remove your metal jewelry for work, school, or a medical procedure, we stock glass retainers that are non-conductive and can hide a piercing effectively.
+If you need to remove your jewelry for work, school, or a medical procedure, a glass retainer is a great option.
+We stock glass retainers for every piercing that we offer that are non-conductive, non-magnetic, and can hide a piercing effectively.

 Still have questions?